Weird Road Trip Stops Your Kids Will Talk About Later

 Driving between New York City and Boston with kids?

-These easy stops along I-95 are worth building into your day.
+No more wondering where to stop along I-95… these stops are worth building into your day.

 Paul Bunyan Statue